Dysm-Elkholy/portfolio/README.md

 Currently working on (Implementing a Secure Multi-Branch Office Network) Creating a network design that includes secure site to site VPNs,network segementation for different departments and robust measures.
+# skills
+Networking fundamentals
+Problem-solving and troubleshooting
+Team collaboration and communication
+Time management and discipline